unascribed/JXLJXL/README.md

 and give JXLJXL permission to invoke native code:

 `--enable-preview --enable-native-access=com.unascribed.jxljxl`

+If your project is not modular, then you will need this instead:

+`--enable-preview --enable-native-access=ALL-UNNAMED`

 JXLJXL does not currently bundle a copy of libjxl — that needs to be available on the target system.
 Bundled libraries will be added later.